The Basics of the Loan-to-Value Ratio (LVR) in the Australian Mortgage Sector

 - Property is being purchased

-- Property located in a major regional centre or capital city
+- Property located in a major regional center or capital city

 - Property purchased via a certified real estate agent